edumg/studiobotanino/README.md

 # Project Title
 Studio Botanino web store

+# Author
+Eduardo Gregorio

 ## Description
-For now, this is only a simple 'comming soon' page.
+For now, this is only a simple 'coming soon' page.